-Session Level: Intermediate Session Location: Colorado Convention Center Price: $50
+Session Level: All Session Location: David L. Lawrence Convention Center Price: $50

-How do you know if you have too much or too little insurance?
-Having the right insurance is a key part of good risk management for land trusts.
+Having the right insurance is a key part of good risk balancing for land trusts.
 Terrafirma helps cover threats to the lasting conservation, but there are many other types of insurance you may need.
 We will present real life stories of how insurance plays into all land trust activities.
 Do you own buildings?
 Is your board covered against hostile legal actions?
 What about employee owned vehicles used for work?
-We will cover basic types of insurance, as well as some that may be unique to land trusts.
-This workshop qualifies for the 2018 Terrafirma Risk Management discount if the person attending is a board member or senior management of the land trust.
+We will cover basic types of insurance, as well as some that may be unique to land trusts, and using a land trust example we discuss how a board goes about assessing what insurance to purchase and how much.

-Wondering how it’s going with Terrafirma Risk Retention Group?
-Terrafirma has been helping member owner land trusts defend their public liability for their conservation portfolios for over four years now.
-Two lawyers for land trusts on opposite sides of the country will share their trial stories involving Terrafirma.
+Terrafirma has been helping member owner land trusts defend their public liability for their conservation portfolios for over five years with over 515 claims and payments of over two million dollars.
+Two land trust senior staff will share their trial stories involving Terrafirma.
 We’ll also discuss practical takeaways and have an open conversation about results, claims trends, forecasts, financial stability, premiums and anything else on your mind about the world’s only conservation defense liability insurance company.
 This session qualifies for the 2018 Terrafirma risk management discount.

 Offered to any organization interested in land trust accreditation.
 Attendees will leave with a basic primer on the construct of the Requirements Manual and pointers on how to use it to implement accreditation indicators and prepare for land trust accreditation.